rohit507/UMD-CMSC498a-Intro-to-ESD/src/Introduction/layout.md

 # Introduction

-This class will teach you about the LPC1769, an ARM Cortex microcontroller.
+This book will teach you embedded system design and development, using the LPC1769, an ARM Cortex microcontroller.
 @@
-When compared to normal CPU the LPC is a simple device, with only one processor core and a miniscure amount of memory, it still manages to be useful.
+When compared to normal CPU the LPC is a simple device, with only one processor core and a miniscure amount of memory, yet it still manages to be useful.
 @@
-In fact this simplicity makes it a wonderful learning tool, allowing us to forgo kernel and driver interfaces and work at the lowest level possible, without coming too complicated to just dive into.
+In fact this simplicity makes it a wonderful learning tool, allowing us to forgo kernel and driver interfaces and work at the lowest level possible, without becoming too complicated to dive headfirst into.
 @@
-We'll exploit this to teach you about how processors are structured, how to deal with many common protocols and tools, and even how some of the most fundamental parts of an operating system work.
+We'll exploit the simplicity to teach you about how processors are structured, how to deal with many common protocols and tools, and even how some fundamental parts of an operating system work.

 The LPC itself has a number of modules, which encapsulate various features of the